What’s the REconomy Project?

 Please contact us and we will get back to you, though sometimes it can take a while as we are only a very small team.

-Cheerful disclaimer: like the rest of Transition, the REconomy Project is an experiment, a real live economic laboratory at community level, and we are all learning as we go.
+Like the rest of Transition, the REconomy Project is an experiment, a real live economic laboratory at community level, and we are all learning as we go.
 We don’t pretend to have all the answers, but we share stories and resources that seem to work, based on our current understanding, and with the best of intentions.
 The REconomy Project is part of the Transition Network.